ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Todays lesson is to read the goddamn input, which I should know after literally years of AoC.
 Lost a couple of minutes not realising that part two had updated the example string.
 Lost **a lot** of minutes treating my input as one line when it was split across multiple lines.
 Ever more so because I took a shortcut and used `for line in lines` as a shortcut.
 Paying attention: 1
 Andrew: 0

+## Day 04 - Ceres Search
+Another day of stupid mistakes. reverse(XMAS) != SAXM.
+Not very golfy today.
+It can get shorter with dicts but that adds a 20x slowdown.
+Hard to explain why I care about this in Python of all languages but here we are.
+Today was a good reminder to make use of complex number for indices and `dict.get(pos, default_val)` in future days rather than handling annoying OOB accesses.